 The audio guides were really good, and included recordings from actual survivors (and some Khmer Rouge guards).
 This is such recent history that the people who lived through it are able to share their stories, and this gave some really meaningful, moving context to the sites.

 If you want to learn more about the war and life under the Khmer Rouge regime, the below sources are some good places to start.
-This section contains affiliate links, so I’ll make a small commission off any Amazon purchases without affecting the price you pay at all.

 First They Killed my Father.
 This novel by Loung Ung is a true account of her family’s experiences in the Labour camps under the Khmer Rouge.